-Section 16 - Would provide that the AOC must (by the effective date of the bill):
+Section 16 - Would provide that by June 30, 2022 the AOC must:

-- (a) Develop and distribute standard forms for petitions and orders issued under this bill, and facilitate the use of online forms for electronic filing; - (b) Develop and distribute brochures regarding protection orders and a court staff handbook on the protection order process; - (c) Determine the significant non-English-speaking or limited-English-speaking populations in the state, and arrange for translations of all instructions, brochures, and forms, into the top-five significant non-English speaking populations; - (d) (i) distribute a master copy of the petition and order forms, instructions, and informational brochures to all court clerks, and superior, district, and municipal courts; (d)(ii) by June 30, 2022 in collaboration with the Office of Civil Legal Aid and others develop and distribute a single petition form that a petitioner may use to file for any type of protection order authorized by this bill; (d)(iii) develop and prepare a standard petition and order forms for Extreme Risk Protection Orders (ERPO); and - (e) Create a new confidential party information form.
+- (a) Develop and distribute standard forms for petitions and orders issued under this bill, and facilitate the use of online forms for electronic filing; - (b) Develop and distribute brochures regarding protection orders and a court staff handbook on the protection order process; - (c) Determine the significant non-English-speaking or limited-English-speaking populations in the state, and arrange for translations of all instructions, brochures, and forms, into the top-five significant non-English speaking populations; - (d) (i) distribute a master copy of the petition and order forms, instructions, and informational brochures to all court clerks, and superior, district, and municipal courts; (ii) in collaboration with civil legal aid attorneys, domestic violence advocates, sexual assault advocates, elder abuse advocates, clerks, and judicial officers develop and distribute a single petition form that a petitioner may use to file for any type of protection order authorized by this bill; (d)(iii) develop and prepare a standard petition and order forms for Extreme Risk Protection Orders (ERPO); and - (e) Create a new confidential party information form.

-Section 16(2) - Would require the AOC, through the Gender and Justice commission of the Supreme Court, to work with the Women's Commission and others on standards for filing evidence in protection order proceedings and report to the legislature by June 30, 2022.
+Section 16(2) - Would require the AOC, through the Gender and Justice commission of the Supreme Court, to work with the Women's Commission and others on standards for filing evidence in protection order proceedings and requirements for private vendors who provide services related to filing systems for protection orders, as well as what data should be collected.